Hi-Angel/notes-backup/zfs.md

 Details can be found at "ZFS ondisk format" document.

 All writes are done in "transaction groups".
+Consistency is guaranteed at their granularity.
 Each group has a number that is referred to in other structs.

 * `vdev label` is contained within first `256KB` of each physical vdev.
 It has various information about the current vdev, other vdevs that are in the pool, etc. A vdev has 4 copies of the label.
 * `uberblock array` is contained inside the label *(after various other information)*.
 It contains an info necessary to access the pool content.